cesbo/help/en/astra/monitoring/Error-log.md

 ??? question "hls sync. wrong pts"

-    The value of PTS in the stream is constantly increasing.
+    The value of PTS in the stream is constantly increasing

     When the value gets to 8 589 934 591 it should start from 0

     Astra considers the difference in PTS as a new value.
 (It is logical that the new value should be greater than the previous one).

-    It happens that in the stream the new value is less than the previous one - this causes an error in the formation of segments.
+    It happens that in the stream the new value is less than the previous one - this causes an error in the formation of segments

 ## http client errors